snamjoshi/snamjoshi.github.io/docs/research.md

 At KUNGFU.AI I have served as lead on a project to develop breast-cancer risk prediction software.
 The project involved developing a deep learning model using over 30 terrabytes of mammography data and temporal patient outcome data from hosptials around the world.
 The goal of the model was to provide calibrated risk scores with a 5-year predictive risk window that radiologists could use to provide more informed recommendations for their patients.
 This project required the application of federated learning to datasets stored on different cloud servers that could interact through VPC peering.

-At Hypergiant served as lead on a project to develop an agent-based logistics simulator.
-The user could then change the initial conditions of the simulator to produce different outcome data.
-This data could then be used for forecasting to see how various business metrics would be expected to change as a result of changing the simulation.
+At Hypergiant I served as lead on a project to develop an agent-based logistics simulator.
+The simulation was designed such that the user could change the initial conditions of the simulator to produce different outcome data.
+This data could then be used for forecasting to see how various business metrics would be expected to change as a result of changing the parameters of the simulation.
 This project served as a test-bed for asking "what-if" questions useful in business analytics.

 ## Postdoctoral research